2p4b/asyncpaths/README.md

 ```

-Setting up the returned path congiguration (if the returned paths should point to the center of each tile or the edges) default true
+Setting up the return path configuration (if the return path should point to the center of each tile or the edges) default true
 ```javascript
 asyncPath.centerPaths = {boolean} true OR false
 ```